The 15 Best Sustainable Materials And Natural Fabrics

 Alpaca

-Cons: Alpaca can be pricey, and you should make sure to look for certified organic and fair trade labels.
+Cons: Alpaca can be pricey, so make sure to look for certified organic and fair-trade labels.

 Bamboo